 If you want to chuck most of your stuff and live in a tiny home, just solve some of the above challenges and you can do just that.
 If that’s not a step you want to make, you can still benefit from the movement.
 Without giving up your home, take a look at the lessons.
 Do you have too much stuff?
 Are you acquiring even more?
 Is that what’s important?

-These features and others like them are finding their way into mainstream design as apartment dwellers, homeowners, architects and designers come to appreciate what a commodity space really is and seek to make the greatest use of it, rather than use the greatest amount of it.
+These features and others like them are finding their way into the mainstream design as apartment dwellers, homeowners, architects, and designers come to appreciate what a commodity space really is and seek to make the greatest use of it, rather than use the greatest amount of it.